michaelkaffel/michaelkaffel/README.md

 I am just getting started but i am very excited.

-Please bare with me as i create a bunch of student projects
+Please bare with me as i create a bunch of student projects!